CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 # Vertical grids

-We construct vertical coordinates using `Oceananigans.ExponentialCoordinate` and `Oceananigans.ConstantToStretchedCoordinate`.
+We construct vertical coordinates using `Oceananigans.ExponentialDiscretization` and `Oceananigans.ConstantToStretchedCoordinate`.
 The [Grids section](https://clima.github.io/OceananigansDocumentation/dev/grids/#Coordinate-helper-utilities) in the Oceananigans Documentation includes a mini-tutorial on how the above-mentioned methods